flushdemo/sv2024we/readme.md

 # Todo

+## Text

+- display only when moving

 ## Snowflakes drawings

-- notion of zones (gnome, text)
 - use backsnow only in sprites zones
 - use only required bitplanes
-- write in assembly
+- critical code in assembly ?

+## general

+- All assets in a single binary, then in the prg
+- Compress

+## gnome

+- 1 block xored, 4 blocks precalc, 1 block xored
+- performance tuning

 # Performance tracking